Pakistani Imran Khan's bail extended until June 19 - lawyer - ExBulletin

 Pakistani Imran Khan’s bail extended until June 19 – lawyer

-KARACHI, Pakistan: Former Pakistani Prime Minister Imran Khan’s bail has been extended until June 19 in the Al Qadir Trust corruption case, his lawyer announced on Wednesday.
+KARACHI, Pakistan (Reuters) – Former Pakistani Prime Minister Imran Khan’s bail has been extended until June 19 in the Al Qadir Trust corruption case, his lawyer said on Wednesday.

 Khan’s arrest on May 9 sparked widespread protests from his supporters, sparking fresh concerns about the stability of the nuclear-armed country as it battles its worst economic crisis in decades.